dfbarrero/aiCourse/assignments/search/Exercises-Tree/examplesSearch.md

 **Important**: the labels stand for the cost value.

 ## Example 5
-Given the following graph, expand it with *minimum cost* using the uniform cost algorithm.
+Given the following graph, expand it with A* and Greedy Best First Search.
 'S' is the initial state and 'G' is the goal state.

 <img align="center" src="graph5.png" width="400">